ccallawa/alyvix_doc/test_case_building/editor_script_mgmt.rst

 Sections
 ========

-Sections are sub-scripts (subroutines) that can be called one or more times by name from other scripts or subscripts.
+Sections are subscripts (subroutines) that can be called one or more times by name from other scripts or subscripts.
 This can greatly help improve the readability of scripts, especially when they become very long.